The Hype House: History

-The collective formed in December 2019, and includes around twenty rising or established Gen Z influencers from TikTok.
-Most of its funding for creation came from Daisy Keech, Chase Hudson and Thomas Petrou, Charli D'Amelio, Dixie D'Amelio, and Addison Rae.
-During its peak in membership, it had twenty-one members until founding member Daisy Keech left in March 2020, citing internal disputes with other members as the reason for her departure.
+The Hype House began in December 2019 in Los Angeles as a collective of Gen Z influencers largely from TikTok.
+It was co-founded by Daisy Keech, Thomas Petrou, Chase Hudson (aka Lil Huddy), and Alex Warren.
+The founding idea was to bring content creators under one roof to collaborate more easily and build audiences together.

+The Hype House included many well‑known names such as Charli D’Amelio, Dixie D’Amelio, Addison Rae, the Lopez brothers, Avani Gregg, Kouvr Annon, among others in its early days.
+They moved into a mansion that served both as a home and content creation space.

+In March 2020, the music video for Blueberry Faygo by Lil Mosey was filmed at The Hype House mansion in Los Angeles.
+It was released by Lyrical Lemonade and featured Addison Rae and Lil Huddy.

+Its membership peaked at twenty-one members before cofounder Daisy Keech, citing internal disputes with other members as the reason for her departure, quit in March 2020.
 In May 2020, the D'Amelios' representative confirmed the sisters also left the collective when "The Hype House started to become more of a business."

-Larray, who was already an established YouTuber and TikTok personality, joined in January 2020, but confirmed in his livestream that he had left later that year.
-Vinnie Hacker, an internet sensation, joined the house in January 2021, which was a surprise to a lot of the Hype House's fan base.
-Russian model Renata Valliulina (also known as Renata Ri) joined the house in December of that year.
+Larray, who was already an established YouTuber and TikTok personality, joined in January 2020 but confirmed in his livestream that he had left later that year.
+Russian model Renata Valliulina (also known as Renata Ri) joined the House in December of that year.

-After being interviewed by Thomas Petrou, leader of the house, popular content creator Tabitha Swatosh was accepted into the house and became a Hype House member on January 28, 2022.
-Sam Dezz and Brooke Monk joined the house as of April 1, 2022.
-Paige Taylor officially became a member on May 14, 2022.
-Throughout May of 2022, the Hype House frequently collabed with Breezy Boys LA, another content house.
+After being interviewed by Thomas Petrou, content creator Tabitha Swatosh became a Hype House member on January 28, 2022.
+Brooke Monk and Sam Dezz joined the House on April 1, 2022.
+Paige Taylor officially became a member on May 14, 2022, but she left in October.
+Throughout May 2022, the Hype House frequently collaborated with Breezy Boys LA, another content house, to create videos.
 Then, on June 3, 2022, all the previous Breezy Boy members (Ace Akers, Bryce Parker, Eddie Preciado, Jacob Day, Jackson Dean, and Kristian Ramey) became official Hype House members.
-As of October-November 2022, Paige Taylor, Bryce Parker, and Jackson Dean left the house.
-Ace Akers, Eddie Preciado, and Kristian Ramey left the house before October 2022.

-Current members include Thomas Petrou, Mia Hayward, Jacob Day, Sadie Mckenna, and Breese Maroc.
+All but Jacob Day had left the House by October that year.
+On April 6, 2023, Petrou announced that he would be selling the mansion but that Hype House would be continuing in some form.